What you know is more important than where you learned it!

 Step 1: Research

-Identify courses on our website that match your prior experience.
+Identify courses in our academic catalog that match your prior experience.

 Step 2: Consult